DarkHobbit/doublecontact/doc/manual.en.md

 For example, Android phones allows save its address book in single VCF file (**Contacts -> Import/Export -> Export contacts to: -> SD card** in device menu).
 Depending on the Android version and modification, menu items may slightly differ from it.
 Copy result file from memory card to PC.

-You can get similar file from hardware phones - SonyEricsson and some other vendors.
+You may get similar file from hardware phones - SonyEricsson and some other vendors.
 Special case - Philips Xenium phones: it use UDX, its own format.
 DoubleContact also support this format.

 Some phones and devices (for example, some Nokia PC Suite versions) save each contact in separate VCF file.
 In this case copy entire directory to PC.